refraction-ray/numkl/README.md

 `pip install numkl`

 You should make sure Intel MKL library and Intel compilers are installed and configured for relevant enviroment variables.

 Intel parallel studio XE is recommended.

+Currently, you also need cython preinstalled in your python enviroment.

 No gurantee on GNU compilers.